 Of course, you can say the same for those really positive calls, too!
 It’s always helpful to see what’s really working for your brand and what your customers appreciate the most.
 Plus, you want to learn about what your team is doing right so you can acknowledge their hard work.

-3. You can input missing details
+3. You can include overlooked details

 It doesn’t matter whether your call flow is over 200 calls per day or you’re working through 15 quick conversations—sometimes details get lost.
 There are bound to be mistakes and miscommunications eventually.
 By having the right safety nets in place, though, you can help minimize the damage.